小结

 Carotid artery stenosis: what is it?

-Carotid artery stenosis: what treatments work?
+Carotid artery stenosis: what are the treatment options?

 More Patient informationVideos